BT contract and billing guide

 What is on a BT bill?

 Once your BT broadband is all up and running, you'll start receiving bills.
 Your first bill will arrive in your inbox (and on your doorstep, if you've chosen to pay for paper bills) within 10 days of your service starting.
-BT will take payment about a week after that.
+BT will take payment about a week after that via the Direct Debit or card payment if you have that set up as your payment method.

 This is what you can expect to find on your BT bill.

 - Bill total – This is the amount that needs to be paid.
 It can be found at the end of online bills and at the top of paper or PDF bills.
-Next to the bill total you'll find the due date.
-If you pay by Direct Debit, this is when payment will be taken.
-If you don't, this is when you'll need to pay your bill by
+Next to the bill total you'll find the due date – this is when payment will be taken or the date by which you will have to pay manually

 - Price breakdown – Your bill will detail all the things that add up to make your bill total.
 These include regular charges – your basic package price, minus any discounts that may apply, and any add-ons such as BT Sport – and charges for any usage outside of what's included in your basic plan.
 This includes phone calls to premium numbers and films or TV series bought on demand.
 You'll also see account charges, which are one-off fees for equipment, engineer visits or late payment